 As I mentioned in my previous post (Irish Travellers who No Longer Travel), the Irish Travellers had been nomadic for generations, traveling the countryside in horse-drawn carts and wagons, presumably because of the limited demand for work at any one place.
-Now, facing pressure from the government, they have mostly settled in halting sites, areas of concrete slab where they can locate their caravans.
+Now, facing pressure from the government, they have mostly settled in halting sites, areas of concrete slabs where they can locate their caravans.

-Horses have long been an integral part of Irish Travellers’ life and culture.
+Horses have long been integral to Irish Travellers’ life and culture.
 Not only were horses the Traveller’s primary means of transportation, but they were also an additional way to make a little money when sold at horse fairs.
 Though no longer a means of transportation, horses are still being traded at the numerous fairs held all over the country.
 The Travellers also enjoy racing their horses using a two-wheeled cart called a sulky (as in harness racing).
-There have been calls in recent years by politicians and animal welfare groups to introduce a complete ban on sulky racing, which the Travellers’ community are fighting vigorously.
+There have been calls in recent years by politicians and animal welfare groups to introduce a complete ban on sulky racing, which the Travellers’ community is fighting vigorously.

 It appears that a strong bond between the Travellers and their horses is a part of their life to which they will strongly cling.
-As Ned, the father of nine beautiful children told me, “We are not traveling anymore, but we are still Travellers and we need our horses.
+As Ned, the father of nine beautiful children told me, “We are not traveling anymore, but we are still Travellers, and we need our horses.
 It gives us something to do.”
 And it gives meaning to their lives.

 P.S.
 You can follow me on Instagram at franceleclerc